What is chlamydia and how do you catch it?

 Being a bacterial infection, chlamydia can be treated with antibiotics.
 Chlamydia treatment for uncomplicated infection usually consists of taking an antibiotic tablet for seven days.

 You should take your antibiotics exactly as directed by your doctor.
 More than 95% of people who take their antibiotics correctly will be completely cured.
+It's also important not to have any sex during your treatment and get all partners tested and treated if necessary.

 Getting tested for chlamydia